se-sic/cppstats/README.md

 };
 ```

-As the code snippet shows, `CONFIG_SQUASHFS_LZO` conditionally guards an array
-element.
-This is considered to be part of the function granularity (GRANFL), as
+The rationale behind such decision is that array/struct instance initializations can be interpreted
-an array initialization can be interpreted as a constructor procedure call.
+as constructor procedure calls.